 How to control weeds naturally

 There are a few things that can help cut down on the amount of time you spend weeding with organic weed control ideas:

 1. The first rule of keeping a weed free garden is weed early, and weed OFTEN!
 Don’t give those root systems a chance to develop and for goodness sake, don’t let those seed heads develop and spread more weeds!
 Pulling weeds by hand is the safest way to control them.
 Try to get the roots out intact so they will not grow back on the root.

 2. Landscape fabric or plastic makes a barrier on top of your soil that can help prevent unwanted vegetation from growing in areas you don’t want them.
 Multiple layers of cardboard or newspaper can have the same effect.

-3. Making your own spray of full strength vinegar and a few teaspoons of dishwashing liquid can burn your weeds with acidity.
+3. Making your own spray of full-strength vinegar and a few teaspoons of dishwashing liquid can burn your weeds with acidity.
 The dish liquid breaks down the waxy coating on the weeds and allows the vinegar to penetrate the weed.
 This will burn your desirable plants as well, so be careful.
-Click here to see a homemade remedy for poison ivy.

 4. Mulching around your plants when they are 4-5 inches tall with straw (not hay), leaves, grass clippings, wood chips, or other materials can help your garden retain moisture as well as smother out any weeds that try to germinate and help your vegetable garden stay weed free.
 Hay contains seeds so it can be counterproductive.
 Mulching heavily is the best way to keep weeds at bay.
 The deeper the mulch, the less will germinate.
 Tuck those plants in all comfy and safe with as much mulch as you can find.
 Is it a good idea to use plastic mulch?
 Click on the highlighted text to find out more.